Game 4: Arizona Wildcats (3-0, 0-0 Pac-12) at No. 16 Washington Huskies (3-0, 0-0 Pac-12)

 Probable: Defensive lineman Dan Pettinato (knee), wide receiver David Richards (knee)

 Questionable: Offensive lineman Fabbians Ebbele (ankle)

 Out: Wide receiver Austin Hill (knee), offensive lineman Beau Boyster (knee, season-ending), linebacker Cody Ippolito (knee, season-ending)

 Probable: Linebacker John Timu (shoulder), running back Bishop Sankey (shoulder)

 Out: Safety Taz Stevenson (shoulder, season-ending)

 Washington leads the all-time series 18-10-1.
 The Huskies and Wildcats first played on Nov.
 4, 1978 in Seattle with Washington winning 31-21.
 The home team has won the last five meetings, which includes Arizona’s 52-17 blowout win in Tucson last October.
 Quarterback Matt Scott accounted for 299 yards and five touchdowns in the win, while Ka’deem Carey ran for 172 yards and one touchdown.

 Tags: 2013 Football Game Previews Arizona Wildcats Austin Hill B.J.
-Denker Beau Boyster Bishop Sankey Cody Ippolito Connor Cree Dan Pettinato David Richards Drew Riggleman Fabbians Ebbele Featured Follow Hau'oli Kikaha Index Jake Smith Jim Young John Ross John Timu Josh Shirley Jourdon Grandon Ka'deem Carey Keith Price Matt Scott Popular Rich Rodriguez Sean Parker Steve Sarkisian Taz Stevenson Tra'mayne Bondurant Travis Coons Washington Huskies
+Denker Beau Boyster Bishop Sankey Cody Ippolito Connor Cree Dan Pettinato David Richards Drew Riggleman Fabbians Ebbele Follow Hau'oli Kikaha Index Jake Smith Jim Young John Ross John Timu Josh Shirley Jourdon Grandon Ka'deem Carey Keith Price Matt Scott Rich Rodriguez Sean Parker Steve Sarkisian Taz Stevenson Tra'mayne Bondurant Travis Coons Washington Huskies